When you feel you’ve mastered the basic aspects of horse race wagering, you may want to move to more complex, exotic

 These inefficiencies are exploited daily by intelligent handicappers.
 These handicappers know what is the smartest bet in horse racing and structure their Trifecta bets based on probability and profit.

 The difficulty of the trifecta wager can be alleviated by “boxing” your selections, which is where the trifecta box comes in.

 What Is A Trifecta Box Bet?

-Also referred to as a boxed trifecta bet.This is the most used and straightforward method of Trifecta betting.
+Also referred to as a boxed trifecta bet, the trifecta box is the most used and straightforward method of Trifecta betting.
 Trifecta boxes allow bettors to play multiple Trifecta combinations on a single ticket.
 These are typically offered at most racetracks in denominations as low as $1.
 For example, a $1 Trifecta box of horses 4-5-6 would include six $1 combinations at the cost of $6.

 Trifecta boxes mean you can choose more than three runners, typically three or more horses.
 You could even cover the whole field and play every possible Trifecta combination in a single race if you like, although we would not recommend doing this as you are unlikely to see any long-term profits.